isabella232/redshift_polizei/README.md

 There are three cronjobs running in the background to keep data up to date.
 They are rake tasks and can be manually run by executing

-- `rake redshift:auditlog:import`: Retrieves newest queries from the Redshift audit logs.
+- `rake redshift:auditlog:import`: Retrieves newest queries from the Redshift audit logs. _(Make sure Audit Logging with User Activity Logs is enabled on your cluster.
+More details [here](http://docs.aws.amazon.com/redshift/latest/mgmt/db-auditing.html))_
 - `rake redshift:tablereports:update`: Updates all the table statistics.
 - `rake redshift:permissions:update`: Updates permissions cached locally.